qgis/QGIS-Documentation/source/docs/documentation_guidelines/writing.rst

 There are few rules to follow in order to keep a set of indices that are really useful (coherent, consistent and really connected to each other):

-* Index should be human readable, understandable and translatable; an index can be made from many words but you should avoid any unneeded ``_``, ``-``... characters to link them i.e., ``Loading layers`` instead of ``loading_layers`` or ``loadingLayers``.
+* An index should be human readable, understandable and translatable; an index can be made from many words but you should avoid any unneeded ``_``, ``-``... characters to link them i.e., ``Loading layers`` instead of ``loading_layers`` or ``loadingLayers``.